 This example shows how to write a MATLAB Production Server client using the C client API.
-The client application calls the addmatrix function you compiled in "Package Deployable Archives with Production Server Compiler App" (MATLAB Compiler SDK) and deployed in "Share Deployable Archive" on page 5-8.
+The client application calls the addmatrix function you compiled in "Package Deployable Archives with Production Server Compiler App" (MATLAB Compiler SDK) and deployed in "Deploy Archive to MATLAB Production Server" on page 5-8.